In day trading Forex, what you do is as important as what you don’t do.

 Generate your success through adopting a longer intraday time frame.
 There are many minutes in a trading day.
 Waiting for the best setups pays and there’s never a rush to sell a profitable position.

-Day Trading Forex Mistake #5:
+Day Trading Forex Mistake #5: Don’t trade to keep the lights on

 Many traders dream of trading for a living.
 In fact, the desire is so strong that they often ignore proper planning.